Local 4 sports top performances of the week

 We had some outstanding local athletes make this weeks Local 4 sports top performances of the week.

-Our first local 4 sports top performer of the week is Orion’s junior running back Cole Kratzberg, who broke a school record for rushing yards in a game with 274 yards.
-Kratzberg, added two rushing touchdowns to his total productions as he helped the Chargers to a 41-0 win over Riverdale on Friday night.
+Our first local 4 sports top performer of the week is Rock Island’s senior quarterback Eli Reese, who threw for five touchdowns to help the Rocks to 40-6 win over United Township on Friday night.

-Our next top performer is Pleasant Valley’s junior quarterback Caden McDermott, who ran for 124 yards and two touchdown, plus threw for another 52 yards and a touchdown to help lead the Spartans to a 42-10 win over Muscatine on Friday.
+Our next top performer is Bettendorf’s senior quarterback Christian Kautz, who threw for 375 yards and six touchdowns to help lead the Bulldogs to a 45-7 win over Davenport Central on Friday.

-And our final top performer of the week is the entire Moline football team as they got a huge win over Rock Island, beating the Rocks 63-0.
-The Maroons had five interceptions, a fumble recover, two defensive touchdowns and got the shut out.
-On offense Moline put up over 400 total yards and seven touchdowns on Friday night.
+And our final top performer of the week is Erie-Prophetstown’s senior quarterback Kolby Franks, who had 235 total yards and three touchdowns to help guide the Panthers to a 49-14 win over Orion on Saturday.